 - The qualified small employer HRA (QSEHRA)

-- Specifically designed for organizations with fewer than 50 full-time equivalent employees (FTEs)
+- The QSEHRA is specifically designed for organizations with fewer than 50 full-time equivalent employees (FTEs).

 - The individual coverage HRA (ICHRA)

-- An excellent option for organizations of all sizes.
-An ICHRA requires that employees purchase individual health insurance that meets the requirements for minimum essential coverage (MEC)
+- The ICRHA is an excellent option for organizations of all sizes.
+An ICHRA requires that employees purchase individual health insurance that meets the requirements for minimum essential coverage (MEC).

 With an HRA, you set a monthly allowance.
 Then, your employees request reimbursement for their qualifying expenses.
-This gives you complete cost control and predictability, as your allowance won’t change year-to-year unless you choose to offer more money to your employees.
+This gives you complete cost control and predictability, as your allowance will only change year-to-year if you choose to offer more money to your employees.

 An HRA allows you to budget better and plan for the future while controlling your expenses.